An ailing Thai elephant returns home for tender loving care after years of neglect in Sri Lanka

 He was accompanied by a team of six people, including two veterinarians and four mahouts, or professional elephant trainers, three of them Thai and one from Sri Lanka.

-A special cage was built to hold the 275-centimeter- (9-foot-) tall, four-ton creature.
+A special container was built to hold the 275-centimeter- (9-foot-) tall, four-ton creature.
 Several mahouts had been sent beforehand to Sri Lanka to help the elephant feel at ease in a cage so he wouldn’t panic while being transported.

 Video footage of his arrival in Chiang Mai showed the elephant conscious and appearing calm.